ACTIVIST

 STORY

-Ryann Richardson made history when she became the 50th Anniversary Miss Black America.
-Before that, the tech executive-turned-founder and Diversity & Inclusion advocate spent 10 years building brands and culture for companies spanning early-stage startups (Victor) to billion-dollar "unicorns" (Uber) to the Fortune500 (T-Mobile).
+Ryann Richardson made history when she was crowned the 50th Anniversary Miss Black America.
+Before that, the tech executive and diversity & inclusion advocate spent a decade building brands and culture for companies spanning early-stage startups (Victor) to billion-dollar "unicorns" (Uber) to the Fortune500 (T-Mobile).

 Her work earned her a spot as the youngest honoree on Savoy Magazine’s list of Most Influential Black Executives in Corporate America, and set her on the path of discovering her unique purpose as a champion for underrepresented voices.